 MSR Windburner Stove review conclusions

-Overall, the MSR Windburner Stove System is pricey and perhaps a little on the heavy side for ultra-minimalist through hikers.
+Overall, the MSR Windburner Stove System is pricey and perhaps a little on the heavy side for ultra-minimalist through-hikers.
 However, I’m very appreciative of the reliability of being able to boil water ultrafast in any weather conditions.
-It makes wonderful coffee, and the skillet has turned out some excellent fresh-food campsite meals so far.
-Given that I can carry less fuel and don’t need an extra coffee pot, it’s freed up some room in my pack too.
+It makes wonderful coffee, and given that I can carry less fuel and don’t need an extra coffee pot, it’s freed up some room in my pack too.
 I think it was money well spent.